-The OUT_PROG status corresponds to the correlated bits of the Status Register.
+The OUT_PROG status can be monitored through the relevant bits of the Status Register.
 See § 6.4 for details about DATA_READY, FULL, ALM_FULL and ERROR.

 6.24.
 Micro Register

 (Base Address + 0x102E, read/write, D16)

 This register is used to send instructions to the microcontroller via 16-bit OPCODE setup words.
 The usage of this register is fully described in § 5.1.